neharana98/sentiment_analysis_lexicon_vs_transformer/README.md

 With the surge in user-generated content, analysing sentiments and emotions from text has become a key task in NLP.
 Two popular approaches for this — Lexicon-based and Transformer-based models — each offering distinct advantages.
 This project explores both, comparing their effectiveness in extracting sentiment from social media-style text.

 **Objective**:
-To compare the performance of lexicon-based models with that of a transformer-based model (BERT), for sentiment analysis.
+To compare the performance of lexicon-based models with a transformer-based model (BERT) for sentiment and emotion analysis, particularly under structured and noisy text conditions.

 **Dataset**:
 Two fabricated datasets were created with GenAI.